amykyst/Dungeons-and-Dragons-Stats-Compiler/README.md

-# Dungeons and Dragons Stats Generator/Compiler
+# Dungeons and Dragons Stats Generator
 A program that will generate random numbers for a given stat within appropriate parameters.
 Useful for character creation in Dungeons & Dragons 5th Edition.